-- 1. The "W" prefix is not included on the part marking. - 2.
+- 1. The "W" prefix is not included on the part marking. - Only the 2nd letter is used for the part marking.
+WSON package type ZP is not used for the part marking.
+USON package type UX has special top marking due to size limitation. - 3.
 Standard bulk shipments are in Tube (shape E).
-Please specify alternate packing method, such as Tape and Reel (shape T) or Tray (shape S), when placing orders.
+Please specify alternate packing method, such as Tape and Reel (shape T) or Tray (shape S), when placing orders. - 4.
+For shipments with OTP feature enabled, please specify when placing orders.